 6.56.1 Applicability to language

+The vulnerability as described in TR 24772-1 clause 6.56 applies to Python.
 Python has undefined behaviour in the following instances:

 Caching of immutable objects can result in (or not result in) a single object being referenced by two or more variables.
 Comparing the variables for equivalence (that is, if a == b) will always yield a True but checking for equality (using the is built-in) may, or may not, dependent on the implementation: